websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/enabling-subscriptions-for-a-product.md

 ## Viewing Subscriptions in Product Details

-If a product has Subscriptions enabled, users can view the payment and subscription details on the Product Details widget in the catalog.
+Subscription details are displayed in a Product's display page via the Product Details widget.

 ![Payment and Delivery Subscription details are displayed in the Product Detail widget.](./enabling-subscriptions-for-a-product/images/05.png)